Managing Research Insights at a Portfolio Level

 How can I replicate this?

 Honestly, I’ve only scratched the surface in this article, but I’ve covered the key use cases I think you might need to get started.
+There are countless tools out there and Airtable is just one of them.

 When I created this repository, I couldn’t find details like this on how repositories were structured so I hope this will help give you a starting point.